 With digital payments and mobile phones, most offices do have very quiet reception desks.
 In that case, you could have them share reception with someone who is a real admin person and do sales work in the other half of their time, like;

 1. Being a leasing officer, ie showing rental property and general making phone calls to set up things for the PM’s.
 Again, don’t expect them to be good at processing the applications.

 2. Prospecting for either sales or management

 3. Out doorknocking and expanding the database for the business.
 If they did two half days a week that could be hundreds of new contacts over a few months and get them into great prospecting habits for when they are ready to be in sales.

-If you have hired using SIP, no matter their age or background, they will take selling including cold calling with minimal angst and be productive members of your sales team within months.
+If you have hired using SIP, no matter their age or background, they will take to selling, including cold calling, with minimal angst and be productive members of your sales team within months.

 In this short interview, Maya Saric – Sales Psychologist and founder of Sales Inventory Profile – will be talking to Eliza Doueihi, a member of the Sales Tribe team.
 Eliza starting with Sales Tribe as a Business Development Manager, moving … Continue reading →